Lose My Mind (The Wanted song)

-"Lose My Mind" is a pop song by British boy band The Wanted, taken as the third and final single from their self-titled debut album.
+"Lose My Mind" is a pop song by British-Irish boy band The Wanted, taken as the third and final single from their self-titled debut album.
 It was written by Nina Woodford, Rami Yacoub and Carl Falk, and produced by Rami and Falk, with additional production by The Wideboys.
 It was released on 26 December 2010.
 Following a live performance of the song on the seventh series of The X Factor, the song entered the UK Singles Chart at number 29.

 Background

 Band member Jay McGuiness said in a press release that "Lose My Mind" is "a pop tune about someone playing mind games with you, as you try and fail, to blot it all out."
 It was written by Nina Woodford, Rami Yacoub and Carl Falk, produced by Rami and Falk and recorded at Kinglet Studios and A-Side Studios, in Stockholm, Sweden.
 Additional production was done by British house producers The Wideboys.